Food Safety Program

 The Logan County Department of Public Health (LCDPH) Division of Environmental Health, through the Illinois Department of Public Health (IDPH) Local Health Protection Grant, operates a comprehensive Food Protection Program.
 The goal of the Food Protection Program is to prevent the occurrence of foodborne illness and to assure the food consumed by the residents and visitors of Logan County is safe.
 This is accomplished mainly through education of food operators, surveillance of reported food illnesses, and enforcement of sanitation codes.
 Food establishments selling, preparing, and/or serving foods to the public are inspected in order to assure compliance with the Illinois Food Service Sanitation Code, the Logan County Ordinance, and other applicable regulations.

-Beginning July 2018, LCDPH will conduct inspections using a Food and Drug Administration (FDA) model code as adopted the Illinois Department of Public Health Food Service Sanitation Code.
+Beginning July 2018, LCDPH will conduct inspections using a Food and Drug Administration (FDA) model code as adopted by the Illinois Department of Public Health Food Service Sanitation Code.
 As in the past, food establishments will typically receive one to three unannounced inspections per year based on their risk classification.
 There are 57 potential violations falling under one of four categories.
 The categories, from least to most severe, are: "core violations," "priority foundation violations," "priority violations," and "imminent or substantial hazard."
 "Priority violations," including improper temperatures, cross-contamination, and poor personal hygiene, are more likely to have an immediate impact of causing food contamination.
 On the other hand, "core violations," such as unclean floors and inadequate lighting, are less likely to contribute directly to foodborne illness but, if kept unchecked, can eventually lead to other sanitary concerns.
 Based on the overall sanitation and inspection history, LCDPH will conduct appropriate regulatory follow-up.

 Routine inspections provide information regarding the establishment's level of food safety practices at the time of the inspection.
 Trends in the inspection history provide a more complete picture of the sanitation level that can be expected in specific food establishments.
 For public viewing, inspections will be posted on this website.
 Please note that the FDA inspection protocol does not implement a scoring system, so grading will no longer apply.
 On the other hand, the posted inspections do provide more detailed information regarding specific sanitation issues related to establishments.